Jaycode88/veg-centric-msp3/README.md

     2. **Configure Environment Variables**: If your application requires environment variables, create a `.env` file in the project directory and add the necessary variables.

+    3. **.gitignore File**: Ensure that you have a `.gitignore` file in your project to exclude sensitive information and files from being committed to version control.
+Common entries in a `.gitignore` file include `.env`, `.pyc` files, and other temporary or generated files.

-    3. **Run the Application**: Start the local development server using the following command:
+    4. **Run the Application**: Start the local development server using the following command:

         ```
         python3 app.py